University of Missouri School of Medicine: History

 Progress was slow until 1890, when Richard Jesse was appointed university president.
 The school was housed in an old frame building on the northwest corner of campus.
 Equipment was inadequate and out of date, and the program was in danger of being discontinued.
 Jesse led the school to new heights due to nationwide advances in modernizing medical education.
 In addition, he reorganized the academic structure and raised financial support for new facilities.
 W.L.
 Parker established an endowment that supplemented the cost of building the Parker Memorial Hospital.
 In 1957, the school was transformed into a four-year program.
 As a result, the medical center was constructed in 1960.
 The name was later changed to University Hospitals and Clinics.

 Campus

 The campus is located in the South portion of campus, along with the University Hospital, Mizzou Biojoint Center, and Ellis Fischel Cancer Center, among other members of the MU Health System.
 A new $42.5 million Patient-Centered Care Learning Center opened in Columbia in 2017.

 A second campus, known as the Springfield Clinical Campus, was opened June 13, 2016, in partnership with CoxHealth and Mercy Health systems.
-Eight to twelve MU medical students complete their last two years of training at the Springfield campus.
+In the past, eight to twelve MU medical students completed their last two years of training at the Springfield campus.
+Starting in the fall of 2027, the Springfield campus will operate as a full four-year regional medical school.